cirosantilli/cpp-cheat/gdb/commands.md

 If function call, run the entire function now.

+If there is no debugging information with attached source code, run until this function returns.

 ### fin

+### finish

-Go to the return of the current function.
+Go to the return of the current frame: function or loop.

+Does not work on the top frame.

 ### si